< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The AH-1Z upgrade also increased stores capability to six wing stations, including two wingtip stations for missiles like the Sidewinder, and four for unguided rocket packs, or TOW / Hellfire quad missile launchers.
 The Zulu Cobra could carry the Longbow millimeter-wave all-weather targeting radar for the AGM-114L Hellfire variant, with a radar pod mounted on the right wingtip.
 The Marines have also adopted the Advanced Precision Kill Weapons System (APKWS), a 70-millimeter rocket with a laser guidance module, on the AH-1Z.

 Cockpit and avionics were upgraded as well.
 The cockpit was completely redesigned, with switches conveniently arranged and "hands on collective and stick (HOCAS)" flight controls.
-Other features included two multifunction 15 by 20 centimeter (6 by 8 inch) flat-panel displays for each crewman, with digital map display capability; secure radio communications; a tactical digital data system; and a inertial-navigation system incorporating a GPS receiver.
+Other features included two multifunction 15 by 20 centimeter (6 by 8 inch) flat-panel displays for each crewman, with digital map display capability; secure radio communications; a tactical digital data system; and an inertial-navigation system incorporating a GPS receiver.
 Both sets of cockpit controls were largely identical, allowing either crewperson to fly the helicopter or fire its weapons.
 A rudimentary backup cockpit flight-control panel operated off battery power was also provided for each crewperson so that the AH-1Z could "limp home" if its AC power system was disabled.

 The AH-1Z was fitted with a nose-mounted AN/AAQ-30 "Hawkeye" Target Sighting System (TSS), featuring a FLIR imager, low-level-light color zoom TV, a laser rangefinder, and an "eye-safe" laser target designator.
 Earlier FLIRs didn't have the range to allow combat crews to identify a target from more than a few kilometers away, but the third-generation FLIR used in the TSS had large-aperture optics and a highly effective stabilization system, allowing target identification from beyond the range of the Hellfire missile, indeed from beyond the range of most battlefield air-defense weapons.